 Solar Development on Public Lands in Arizona

 The BLM's policy is to facilitate environmentally responsible commercial development of solar energy projects on public lands.
-Right-of-way applications for solar energy projects are to be identified as a high priority field office workload and are to be processed in a timely manner.
+Right-of-way applications for solar energy projects are identified as a high priority field office workload.

 In keeping with that policy, BLM Arizona has established a Renewable Energy Coordinating Office.
 The office handles applications for solar energy projects proposed for public lands in the State.